Therapy for People Who Experience Same-Sex Attraction

 Choosing The Right Therapist

-A therapist should not exert his personal values on you.
+A therapist should not impose his personal values on you.
 A therapist should help you understand your issues and assist you in making choices congruent with your personal values and religious beliefs.

 Consider what type of therapist you need.
 Psychiatrists are medical doctors specializing in treating individuals with emotional problems and thus can prescribe medication if necessary.
 They usually charge higher fees than other practitioners.
 Clinical psychologists usually have an academic doctoral degree (Ph.D.) and are trained in testing and individual therapy.
 Social workers may have doctorates or Master of Social Work degrees, and may counsel individuals, work with small groups or troubled families, and handle much the same range of emotional problems as the other practitioners.